-This article explains the differences between blogs, wikis, journals, and discussion boards in Blackboard Learn Saas.
+This article explains the differences between blogs, wikis, journals, and discussion boards in Blackboard.

 Discussion Boards: Discussion Boards are the most common of these four tools.
 Discussion Boards allow users to post and reply to messages.
 Replies that are associated with the same post are grouped together, creating message threads that can be expanded and collapsed.
 Generally, the course instructor controls the topics.
-Users can subscribe to forums or threads and receive email when there is new activity.
+If the instructor sets the options, users can subscribe to forums or threads and receive email when there is new activity.

 Potential Uses: Popular tool for online discussions.
 Consider class debates, team discussions, role plays, etc.